-We have all heard about, seen, thought about, or perhaps have even experienced it… the dreaded knock on your door accompanied by an echo of “police department!”
+We have all heard about, seen, thought about, or perhaps have even experienced it… the dreaded knock accompanied by an echo of “police department!”
+So what rights do you have when the the police are at your door?

 When the Police are at Your Door

-As a Tennessee criminal defense attorney who has defended clients in Franklin, Williamson County, Nashville, and throughout Middle Tennessee, in a variety of criminal charges that have involved, or even started with, the dreaded knock at the door I have often been asked, “What are my rights when the police are knocking at my door?”
+As a Tennessee criminal defense attorney who has defended clients in Franklin, Williamson County, Nashville, and throughout Middle Tennessee, in a variety of criminal charges that have involved, or even started with, the dreaded knock at the door.
+I’m often asked, “What are my rights when the police arrive without warning?”

 First and foremost, you are not required to open your door to police officers if they don’t have a warrant.
 In fact, the United States Constitution and the Tennessee Constitution are on your side and are safeguards that protect all Tennessee residents from a warrantless search of their property.